cslant-community/.github/profile/README.md

 # Welcome to CSlant! 👋

-We are a community of developers, designers and makers who love to share knowledge and help each other grow.
+We are a community of developers, designers, and makers who love to share knowledge and help each other grow.

+> Additionally:
+> - We use another organization specifically for super admins is https://github.com/cslant-admin

 ##  📥 Projects

 - [Telegram Git Notifier](https://github.com/cslant/laravel-telegram-git-notifier) - A Laravel package to send Telegram notifications on GitHub and GitLab push events.
 - [Laravel Like](https://github.com/cslant/laravel-like) - A Laravel package to add interaction functionality to your Eloquent models.
+- [Github Project PHP](https://github.com/cslant/github-project-php) - Provides a simple and easy-to-use webhooks system to get the GitHub project's actions and implement comments on all activities in the project

 ## 📖 Official Documentation